Lisburn: Schools and colleges

-The Classical School in Bow Lane, founded 1756 and mastered for fifty-six years by the Huguenot and Anglican cleric and scholar, the Rev. Saumaurez Dubourdieu was the first school of note in Lisburn.
+The Classical School in Bow Lane, founded 1756 and mastered for fifty-six years by the Huguenot and Anglican cleric and scholar Saumaurez Dubourdieu, was the first school of note in Lisburn.
 Friends' School, founded for Quaker children, followed in 1774.
 Comparable grammar-school education was not provided for Catholic children until the Convent of the Sacred Heart of Mary started boarding pupils in a house in Castle Street in 1870, and not for other children in the town until 1880 when Sir Richard Wallace founded the Intermediate and University School on the Antrim (renamed Wallace High School in his honour in 1942).

 The first Lisburn school which did not ask pupils whether they attended church, chapel or meeting was that founded on the Dublin Road by John Crossley in 1810.
 Known then as the Male Free School, it was the first free school in Ulster to be based on the Bell and Lancaster monitorial system.

 A school for poor children, established by Jane Hawkshaw in 1821 with the support of the 3rd marquess, taught no catechism and made no attempt at religious instruction.
 It adopted that principle that "while so great diversity prevails on this subject, it [is] best to separate religion from the instructing in reading, writing, arithmetic and sewing".
 Religious instruction was to be left to "the parents, with the assistance of their respective teachers".
 It is a principle that the government tried, but in the face of church opposition failed, to realise in its original 1830 plans for an Irish system of National Schools.

 Another exception to control by the church education authorities was Hilden School, established under mill management by William Barbour in 1829.

 Today, Fort Hill Primary and Fort Hill College make a conscious effort to surmount principal sectarian divide in the town through a system of "integrated education".
 Children from Catholic and Protestant homes in Lisburn are otherwise taught, with limited exception, separately on a pattern that, by the mid-nineteenth century, had been established throughout Ireland.

-The Lisburn Technical Institute, the forerunner of South Eastern Regional College, opened in Castle Street in 1914.
+Lisburn Central Primary School (54.5070°N 6.0489°W) is an eco-school and nursery unit.
+The school was established in 1934 when the first Lisburn Presbyterian Church School and the Christ Church, Church of Ireland Nicholson School united to form one school Lisburn Central was awarded a Green Flag award in 2023 for its publicly accessible park and open spaces.

+In 2012, Scoil na Fuiseoige, the first Irish-language-medium primary school, serving the Lisburn area, opened in Twinbrook.

+South Eastern Regional College is a successor to the Lisburn Technical Institute established in 1914.
+On its enlarged Castle Street campus, it offers courses and apprenticeships in Bio-Sciences, Computing, Electronic Engineering, Manufacturing and Mechanical Engineering, Media, Music, Photography, Sport and Recreation, Travel and Tourism, Construction, Animal Management, Creative Industries and Performing Arts.